w3c/web-annotation/admin/CRTransitionAdmin/3rd CR PublicationRequest.md

 Web Annotation Vocabulary
 http://www.w3.org/TR/2016/CR-annotation-vocab-20161122/

-The documents will be on the TR space within a day; they are, currently, at:
+The documents will be on the TR space on Monday at the latest; they are, currently, at:

 http://w3c.github.io/web-annotation/admin/TR/annotation-model/Overview.html